Kartey426/Kartey426/README.md

 # Hi, I'm Kartavya 👋

-CS undergrad at BITS Pilani, Goa Campus — graduating May 2026.
-I like building things close to the metal and shipping tools that actually get used.
+CS undergrad at BITS Pilani, Goa Campus — graduating Aug 2026.
+I like building backend systems and low-level infrastructure — and shipping tools that actually get used.

 Currently interning as an SDE at **Commvault**, where I work on security signal ingestion pipelines — async vendor API pulls, threat detection, and resilient distributed processing.
 Previously built real-time GPU-accelerated 3D pose estimation pipelines at **Quidich Innovation Labs** for broadcast and AR/VR.